A How-to Guide for Making Funeral Arrangements

 - Confirm Cemetery Arrangements

 If the deceased will be buried and cemetery property has not already been purchased, meet with officials of the selected cemetery to purchase interment property (e.g., grave plot, crypt, a niche for an urn).
 The funeral director may be able to make these arrangements on behalf of your family.
 See Cemetery Arrangements.

-Funeral and Memorial Products
+- Select Funeral and Memorial Products

-Estate, Financial and Administrative Matters
+- Handle Estate, Financial, and Administrative Matters

 Following the funeral, the affairs of the deceased must be put in order.
-These matters range from sending death notices to filing death benefit claims to changing title of the deceased’s assets.
+These matters range from sending death notices to filing death benefit claims to changing the title of the deceased’s assets.
 See Estate, Financial and Administrative Matters.

 Making Funeral Arrangements when Death is Imminent

-Free Tools to Help With Funeral Arrangements
+Tools to Help With Funeral Arrangements